rbire/event-model/README.md

 ## Request for Comment

-#### Submitted to RESO Distributed Ledger Worgroup by the Real Estate Blockchain Initiative
+#### Submitted to RESO Distributed Ledger Workgroup by the Real Estate Blockchain Initiative
 #### Version 1.3 - April 2019

 ---